|Subscribe | What is RSS|

 Mill Girls & Immigrants Exhibit.
 Daily, 2:00 p.m. & 4:00 p.m.

 Additional Visitor Offerings:

-Begin your visit at the Visitor Center in Market Mills, one of the city’s original textile mills.
-Plan your exploration of the major park sites and the city’s rich industrial past.
-Watch “Lowell: the Industrial Revelation”, an award –winning multimedia presentation, introducing visitors to the story of Lowell.
+Begin your visit at the Visitor Center in Market Mills, one of the city's original textile mills.
+Plan your exploration of the major park sites and the city's rich industrial past.
+Watch "Lowell: the Continuing Revolution", a 15-minute introduction to the story of Lowell.
 Make reservations for park tours and other programs.
-Learn about Lowell’s many cultural institutions and diverse array of special events that celebrate the city’s rich cultural heritages.
-Also check out the Children’s Corner, become a Junior Ranger, and shop in the Museum Store.
+Learn about Lowell's many cultural institutions and diverse array of special events that celebrate the city's rich cultural heritages.
+Also check out the Children's Corner, become a Junior Ranger, and shop in the Museum Store.
 Free admission.